Duarte scores 25 as No. 17 Oregon beats Utah 79-73 - WHIZ News

-LJ Figueroa scored 15 points for the Ducks (9-2, 41 Pac-12) before exiting late in the second half with an apparent leg injury.
+LJ Figueroa scored 15 points for Oregon (9-2, 4-1 Pac-12) before exiting late in the second half with a left ankle injury.
 Amauri Hardy added 13.
 Oregon beat Utah for the 18th time in the last 20 games between the two schools.

+The latest win for the Ducks in the series boiled down to hard-nosed defense.
+Oregon forced 18 turnovers and scored 25 points off those turnovers.
+The Ducks tallied 10 steals.

 Timmy Allen scored 23 points and Mikael Jantunen added a career-high 20 points to lead the Utes (4-4, 1-3).
 Pelle Larsson had 15 points, five rebounds, and five assists before fouling out in the final minute.